Colleges Turn Out to Offer Dangers as Well as Educations

 Second pitfall: Prescription drug abuse

 Now stimulants like Ritalin and Adderall are popular drugs on campuses.
 These are the drugs prescribed to teens and younger children for difficulties in the classroom that some people think need drugging.
 Ritalin’s main ingredient is called methylphenidate and Adderall is dextroamphetamine.
 They are strong stimulants, similar to what is sold illicitly to get people high and addicted.
-Adderall college use can start addiction to this drug early in life.
+Adderall use in college as a study drug can quickly lead to addiction.

 Third pitfall: Marijuana abuse